 None of our current (2008 and newer) wheels have rider weight limits.

 Straight pull spokes are widely available through bicycle parts distributors.
-Replacement spokes, rims, and hub parts are available directly from our Customer Service 877-835-6629.
+Replacement spokes, rims, and hub parts are available and can be ordered by Easton dealers and distributors.

 Naphtha and acetone will both work, be careful with the acetone as it could affect the graphics.